daveliepmann/pullquotable/README.md

 pullquotable
 ============

-Is this text selection short enough to pull-quote?
+"Is this text selection short enough to pull-quote?"

-Why?
--
-I like to tweet links along with a hopefully-interesting pull quote.
-Frustrated by doing this without knowing *a priori* if the text I'd like to quote is short enough, I built `pullquotable` to tell me how many characters are in the text I'm selecting.
+I like to tweet links alongside a hopefully-interesting pull quote.
+I became frustrated doing this without knowing *a priori* if the text I'd like to quote is short enough to fit the 140-character limit.
+I built this to tell me how many characters are in the text I'm selecting.

 Usage
 -
 Go to [daveliepmann.com/pullquotable/bookmarklet](http://www.daveliepmann.com/pullquotable/bookmarklet) and follow the instructions.

 Click the bookmark once to toggle `pullquotable` on.
 Select some text and see how many characters it is.
 Click the bookmark again to toggle `pullquotable` off.
+Bask in the glory of knowing whether it will fit in your next brilliant twitterpation.

 You can customize `pullquotable` to any color you like, as long as it's green or you modify the javascript yourself :)